sakuragi-10-ai/dynamic-bg/README.md

 - The extension watches user and character messages.
 - If a background title (from the Backgrounds menu) appears in recent messages, it can instantly pick that background as a fallback.
 - If no direct name match is found, the extension detects movement/location keywords and (when enabled) asks the model to score how well each available background matches the scene.
 It then applies the top match if it passes the configured threshold.
+- Trigger presets: The extension uses built-in word-set presets for location and movement triggering.
+There are three preset levels — `Common`, `Uncommon`, and `Rare` — compiled into regex-based trigger lists.
+Users cannot add or remove entries; instead, choose a preset level from the dropdown to control detection sensitivity.

 ## Usage